Chloe-O/Nandi-Store/README.md

 - Built in security features e.g. a user cannot create an account using a password that is similar to their username or password

 # Features

-- Design and colour scheme is simple and easy to navigate
--

 __Index__
 1. Users can easily navigate to other pages on the site using the navigation bar, user can also go straight to products by clicking 'SHOP NOW'